Regatta Frequently Asked Questions

 Rowers (Planning and Things to Bring)

-Rowers: What to Bring?
+What Should I Bring?

-Long-sleeved shirt for layering
+Black long-sleeved tech shirt for layering (required)

-Crocs/footwear for launching
+Crocs/footwear for launching (required)

-Minimum 2 pairs of dry socks
+Minimum 3 pairs of dry socks (required)

-Fleece or hooded sweatshirt
+Fleece pullover or warm hooded sweatshirt

 Sweats or other warm pants

-Warm hat, hat with visor
+Hat with visor

-Polarized sunglasses
+Polarized sunglasses (required)

 Blanket